Striping

 Beyond financial penalties, fire marshal enforcement can include:

-If a fire occurs and emergency response is delayed because fire lanes were unmarked, blocked, or inaccessible, the property owner faces potential liability for:
+If a fire occurs and emergency response is delayed because fire lanes were unmarked, blocked, or inaccessible, the property owner faces potential liability for property damage, personal injury or death claims, business interruption claims from tenants, and regulatory penalties.

 Fire lane markings need to remain visible at all times, not just during periodic re-striping cycles.
 Oregon's wet climate is particularly hard on red curb paint.